Oktopost/Squid/Docs/Source/References/Config/properties.rst

 Properties
 ==========

-Properties are additional settings that can effect the behaviour of some methods and commands in squid.
+Properties are additional settings that can affect the behaviour of some methods and commands in squid.

 PROP_LIKE_ESCAPE_CHAR